Love Hurts: Trends in Adolescent Dating ViolenceClick here to REGISTER NOW Overview:

 3. Recognize the impact of technology on teen dating issues.

 Dr. Christie Rizzo

 Christie J. Rizzo, Associate Professor of Applied Psychology, earned a PhD in Clinical Psychology from the University of Southern California.
 She completed her internship in Clinical Psychology at McLean Hospital/Harvard Medical School and her postdoctoral fellowship in Clinical Psychology at the Center for Alcohol and Addiction Studies (CAAS) at Brown University.
 Dr. Rizzo was previously the Assistant Director of the Juvenile Mental Health Clinic at the Rhode Island Family Court.
 Dr. Rizzo’s research focuses on the development and implementation of evidence-based, violence and risk behavior prevention programming for youth, including technology-based initiatives.
 Her prevention work centers around the use of skills-based approaches to both reduce risk and promote resilience among our most vulnerable youth including those involved in the child welfare and juvenile justice systems.Presenter Disclosure Statement:

 The planners and presenter of this educational activity have no conflict of interest to declare.

 This program has not received commercial support.

 Continuing Education Information:

-Northeastern University School of Nursing is accredited as a Provider of continuing nurse education by the American Nurses Credentialing Center’s Commission on accreditation.Participants successfully completing this program will receive a statement of credit for contact hours.
-Statements of Credit may be printed on-line after successful completion of the learning assessment.
+Northeastern University School of Nursing is accredited as a Provider of continuing nurse education by the American Nurses Credentialing Center’s Commission on accreditation.Participants successfully completing this program will receive a certificate for contact hours.
+Certificates of contact hours may be printed online after successful completion of the learning assessment.